hinrik/total-lines/README.md

 ## Caveats

-This mode only keeps track lines in the actual buffer text, which might differ from the *displayed text* when overlays are used (e.g. in a Magit buffer).
+This mode only keeps of track lines in the actual buffer text, which might differ from the *displayed text* when overlays are used (e.g. in a Magit buffer).